What is Multisig / Multisignature Wallet?

 Behind the multisig

-First multi-signature transactions emerged on the Bitcoin network in 2012 with multisig wallets appearing the following year.
-Normally, a BTC address starts with 1, but in case of multisig (and another technology called SegWit), the prefix will always be 3, making it easily recognizable.
+First, multi-signature transactions emerged on the Bitcoin network in 2012 with multisig wallets appearing the following year.
+Normally, a BTC address starts with 1, but in the case of multisig (and another technology called SegWit), the prefix will always be 3, making it easily recognizable.

 Two numbers define a multisig wallet: the number of signatures required for transaction authorization and the total number of keys associated with the wallet.
 Such a setup is referred to as “M-of-N”, and the main thing to remember about it is that any combination of ‘Ms’ out of ’Ns’ will result in the transaction being approved.

 For instance, you wish to have a wallet with 3 keys in total: one stored on your mobile, one on the laptop, and one on a piece of paper with your lawyer.
 You decide that 2 signatures out of 3 suffice to approve the transfers (2-of-3 setup).
 This way, if your phone gets lost, you may still access the funds, combining laptop and paper keys.
 At the same time, if the lawyer decides to cheat you and steal the money, they wouldn’t be able to do it without another signature.

 Combinations may vary depending on the needs of the owner or a group of owners: 2-of-3, 2-of-4, 5-of-6, or any other.
 The total number of keys can also be equal to the required number of signatures (e.g., 2-of-2), yet in this case, there is a risk of losing one of them, which would result in lost access to the wallet.